ChrisVilches/Pokemon-Maze/README.md

 Solves this kind of puzzle, by pushing rocks and finding the way through the maze.
 Mostly brute force.

+Rocks can only be pushed forward (they can't be pulled), so while playing the actual game the player can get locked up, and have to retry.

+Also, a rock can't be pushed if there's another rock or a wall in front of it.
+So, a quite difficult problem to solve efficiently.

 ![alt text](pokemon.jpg)